 Dear Carey Family,

-I am pleased to share with you that we are realizing that promise and so much more.
-In the past year, approximately 80% percent of our graduates went into primary care which is among the highest in the Nation compared to US News and World Report data from the year prior.
+WCUCOM is considered one of the top medical schools in the nation for meeting our mission of serving the underserved.
+WCUCOM was ranked by U.S. News and World Report as second in the nation for placing graduates into rural areas, fifth for placing graduates in to medically underserved areas, Carey placed fourth in overall percentage of our graduates going into primary care (32nd in overall primary care production).
+WCUCOM also placed top tier in diversity and research.
 Carey has contributed to a significant increase in graduate medical education throughout the state; and hospitals in the state who participated have seen a greater quality of healthcare provided to those communities.
-Over a third of our graduates (200 or so) over the past seven classes have stayed in MS for residency training and practice.
+Over a third of our graduates over the past seven classes have stayed in MS for residency training and practice.
 Many alumni are now coming back as faculty at WCUCOM and contributing as preceptors for our students.

 So, as I said earlier, this is a great time to be at Carey!
 We have an exciting year ahead of us and I am pleased about where we have come and the promises we have delivered on.
 But I leave you with this challenge, ask yourself, what can you do to make a Carey difference?
 What can you do to shine that Carey light unto others' lives?
 For while we have come so far in such little time, we have so much more yet to accomplish.